Corrections Academy Schedule FY 2017 PDF

 As an entrance requirement, all Juvenile Detention/Corrections Officers are required to successfully complete and pass the Physical Ability Test (PAT).
 Applicants must be physically able to actively and fully participate in the defensive tactics and other required physical activities in accordance with WAC 139-10-212.
 For this purpose, applicants must receive a passing score in each of the following testing areas: Push-ups, Sit-ups, and a 1.5 Mile Run.
 Failure to demonstrate a requisite level of fitness within each assessment area will result in ineligibility for Academy admission and attendance.
 The Statement of Fitness Form is valid for 6 months from the date of examination.

-PAT Uniform: Navy blue gym shorts or sweatpants (no more than 3" above the knee), white crew neck t-shirt, white athletic socks and running/cross-training shoes.
+PAT Uniform: Navy blue gym shorts (no more than 3" above the knee),and/or sweatpants, white crew neck t-shirt, white socks and running/cross-training shoes.

 *Per Commission standards, participants in other attire will not be allowed to participate in the PAT*